CodeUpJewell/Basic-Fundamentals-of-Ansible/README.md

 This project has:

-Beginner level introduction to Ansible
+*Beginner level introduction to Ansible
->Introduction to YAML and Hands-on Exercises
+*Introduction to YAML and Hands-on Exercises
->Build Ansible Inventory Files with Hands-on Exercises
->Build Ansible Inventory Files with Hands-on Exercises
->Automate provisioning and web server deployment
+*Build Ansible Inventory Files with Hands-on Exercises *Build Ansible Inventory Files with Hands-on Exercises *Automate provisioning and web server deployment

 This project will create:

+*Ansible Inventory
+*Ansible Playbooks
+*Ansible Modules
+*Ansible Variables
+*Ansible Conditionals
-Ansible Inventory, Playbooks, Modules, Variables, Conditionals, Loops and Roles.
+*Ansible Loops and Roles

 # Fundamentals-of-Ansible